Traineeship Plus information for referrers and employers

 - a high quality work placement; A young person will have meaningful work experience and develop workplace skills

 - successful completion of Traineeship Plus will help the young person gain confidence and valuable skills and experience in the workplace, which will enable them to progress into apprenticeships or employment.
 They will also receive careers guidance and support, throughout the programme

-Enrichment including Food Hygiene, First Aid, CS Card (Construction) and other specialist/flexible options in preparation for work placements
+Enrichment including Food Hygiene, First Aid, CSCS Card (Construction) and other specialist/flexible options in preparation for work placements

 Health & Social Care